ddewaele/AndroidFoursquareGoogleApiJavaClient/README.md

 ### maven-android-sdk-deployer

-Clone the maven-android-sdk-deployer and execute mvn install.
+Clone the [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer) and execute mvn install.
 This will install the required projects into your local maven repository.
-For more info, checkout [maven-android-sdk-deployer](https://github.com/mosabua/)

 ### Environment setup